adwinmbd/neat/README.md

 You will also see any lint errors in the console.

 Open http://localhost:8080/admin/ to view the netlify admin page in the browser.
+Run `npx netlify-cms-proxy-server` to view the netlify admin page in the browser on localhost.

 ### npm run build